bsubba3002/SKILL-SYNC/README.md

 🚀 SkillSync – Smart Skill Matching for Smarter Careers SkillSync is an intelligent tool that helps you align your skills with job descriptions quickly and accurately.
 Whether you’re applying for a new role or exploring career growth, SkillSync shows you what skills you have, what you’re missing, and what to learn next.

-Live Demo: Try SkillSync Now
+Live Demo: Try SkillSync Now: https://skill-sync-w3uc.onrender.com/

 📝 Abstract
 SkillSync bridges the gap between your current skill set and industry expectations.
 It analyzes your skills against job descriptions and delivers a personalized report highlighting matched skills, missing skills, and recommendations for improvement — helping you stay competitive in today’s job market.